 Goanna basking in the sun

-Temps increase and reaching 20°C in November.
+Day temps in September are on average around 15°C. Rain decreases in October.
+Temps increase and reach 20°C in November.
 Camping is still chilly in the night with one digit temps.
-Rain decreases in November.
 The wildflower season starts.

 Summer (December-February) Peak Season